• Visit

 Over time the camp blossomed into a collection of camps; some areas for inner-city children, others for suburban families, or even Jewish campers.
 Collectively, the place was called the Presbyterian Camps.

-In the early 2000s, the Presbytery of Chicago was $7.9 in arrears from an $11-million loan taken to pay off victims of a 1990s sex scandal.
-Despite efforts to raise money to save the camp, in 2014 Paul Heule, the head of Eenhoorn, Inc., a privately-owned international real estate investor and management firm, purchased the camp property.
+In the early 2000s, the Presbytery of Chicago was $7.9 million in debt from an $11 million loan taken out to pay off victims of a 1990s sex scandal (that did not occur at the camp).
+Despite efforts to raise money to save the camp from being sold, in 2014 Paul Heule, the head of Eenhoorn, Inc., a privately-owned international real estate investor and management firm, purchased the camp property.
 The camp was razed in 2014 to build a luxury home development named Dune Grass.

 Contact